lpurificacao/Django-setup/README.md

 Yes.
 Right at the beginning of the script you'll find 2 tuples: ${\textbf{\textsf{\textcolor{Process#0A1589}{'project\\_folders'}}}}$ and ${\textbf{\textsf{\textcolor{Process#0A1589}{'app\\_folders'}}}}$

-A single string represents a directory.
+A single string represents a directory to be created.

 A tuple of strings means a parent directory, a child directory, so on and so forth.